Graduate Interviews Series: Recent Alumni talk about how they got their jobs

 Deputy Editor & Features Editor

-Emma Smith talks to the Glasgow Guardian about how she found employment following her Master in Museum Studies
+Kevin McBeth talks to the Glasgow Guardian about how he found employment following his MSc in International Finance and Economics Policy

-In this week’s interview we speak to Emma Smith who did a part-time Museum Studies MSc in 2014-16.
-She talks to us about how she got her position at the Imperial War Museum and what tips she has for soon-to-be graduates.
+Continuing our interviews with recent alumni about how they got their jobs, we know what you’re all thinking.
+Where are the finance people?
+Do not fear, we have not neglected the pecuniary field!
+Kevin McBeth, who graduated with an MSc in International Finance and Economics Policy in 2009, now works at the well-known and prestigious company – PepsiCo.

 1) How old are you?